John Nuckolls: Career

-Controversial directorship
+Controversial / Visionary Directorship

+While Nuckolls' tenure as Director was considered controversial by some, it was also considered visionary in a time of tremendous upheaval and uncertainty during the transition to the post-Cold War era, with Nuckolls writing in 1989 that the Laboratory must be, "capable of successfully meeting the challenges that the next century will face...such as preventing major wars, exhaustion of the world's oil and gas resources, global greenhouse warming, and the mastery of molecular biology and medicine."

-Nuckolls' tenure as Director was controversial.
-When he was being promoted, a number of colleagues warned that he was not a decision maker.
+When he was being promoted, a number of colleagues warned that he was not a decision maker. ^{“}Nuckolls disputes this description of his leadership.
+In a written statement to The Scientist in 1989, he notes that, ‘my review of the past 15 months shows that the majority of my decisions have been made rather rapidly.’
+At the same time, his letter cites both internal and external factors that may have delayed certain activities.”

-Early in his tenure, Nuckolls joined Lowell Wood and Edward Teller in a visit to the White House to brief President George Bush Sr. on Wood's Brilliant Pebbles concept for the Strategic Defense Initiative.
-This was a break with tradition, where Directors generally remained aloof from such actives, and a number of commenters stated this made the lab "like any other defense contractor".
-This led to a "devastating decline in morale among Livermore scientists."
+Early in his tenure in July 1988 Nuckolls joined Lowell Wood and Edward Teller in a visit to the White House to brief President Ronald Reagan and Vice President George Bush Sr. on Wood's Brilliant Pebbles concept for the Strategic Defense Initiative.
+This was a break with tradition, where Directors generally remained aloof from such actives, with one former Livermore scientist stating he believed this made the lab "like any other defense contractor".
+Nuckolls, “known as an extremely cautious administrator who shunned the limelight,” was not inclined to participate in the briefing, however, was directed by his boss, UC President David Gardner, to do so.
+“Given the controversies over previous Laboratory-White House interactions, there was broad consensus that the director should be present for the briefing," he replied in one of two three-page letters written in response to a request by The Scientist for an interview.

 Other issues plagued the lab as it transitioned from its Cold War weapon-making role to a support system for a much wider array of potentially civilian topics; Energy Secretary Hazel O'Leary had proposed to move all weapons research to Los Alamos National Laboratory, a move that Nuckolls "fiercely opposed."
 This led to an increasingly confrontational relationship in Washington, culminating in his public statement that the Clinton administration was failing in its constitutional duty to "provide for the common defense."
 Adding to the lab's woes, in November 1993 the Government Accountability Office released a report that found serious problems with the lab's budget and accounting.